awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-fixing.md

 1. For **Target**, choose **SSM Run Command**\.

-1. In the **Document** list, choose an SSM document to run when your target is invoked\.
+1. In the **Document** list, choose a Systems Manager document \(SSM document\) to run when your target is invoked\.
 For example, choose `AWS-RunPatchBaseline` for a non\-compliant patch event, or choose `AWS-RefreshAssociation` for a non\-compliant association event\.

 1. Specify information for the remaining fields and parameters\.
 **Note**